roberto-mardeni/vsonline/vs-online/reference/configuring.md

 2. `{repository-root}/.devcontainer/devcontainer.json`

 > [!WARNING]
-> `devcontainer.json` files are also used to support Visual Studio Code Remote, and has [additional properties not covered in this document](https://code.visualstudio.com/docs/remote/containers#_devcontainerjson-reference).
+> `devcontainer.json` files are also used to support Visual Studio Code Remote Development, and has [additional properties not covered in this document](https://code.visualstudio.com/docs/remote/containers#_devcontainerjson-reference).
 These additional properties are safe to add to the file, but will be ignored by VS Online.

 ## Visual Studio Online configuration reference